-Attend a mandatory Information Session.
+Step 1: Attend a mandatory Information Session by scheduling a campus visit.

-Complete online application and pay \$75.00 application charge online before taking a scheduled entrance test.
+Step 2: Complete online application and pay \$75.00 application charge online before taking a scheduled entrance test or submitting official SAT or ACT scores.

-Pay \$45.00 entrance test fee online directly to ATI testing services via credit/debit card only, pass entrance test, undergo interview process, submit essay requirement, and purchase and complete background check (allow 5-7 business days for background check processing).
+Step 3: Submit proficient level SAT scores or ACT scores or pay \$55.00 entrance test fee online directly to ATI testing services via credit/debit card only and pass entrance test, undergo interview process, submit essay requirement, and purchase and complete background check (allow 5-7 business days for background check processing).

-(Applicants must schedule and pass the Test of Essential Academic Skills (TEAS).
-Passing is determined by meeting the Bachelor of Science in Nursing program's proficient level scores in reading, math, science and English.
-These proficient level scores are determined annually in January by the Admissions Committee for The School of Nursing or when Assessment Technologies Institute re-norms the TEAS examination or markets a new TEAS examination equivalent.)
+(Passing the TEAS is determined by meeting the Bachelor of Science in Nursing program's proficient level scores in reading, math, science and English.
+These proficient level scores are determined annually in January by the Admissions Committee for The School of Nursing or when Assessment Technologies Institute renorms the TEAS examination or markets a new TEAS examination equivalent.)